Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reTerminal-DM/N3uron/reTerminal_DM_N3uron_Historian.md

 ```
 Now, MongoDB is installed on your reTerminal DM, and you have created a database named "mongo".

-- **Step 6**: Place  libcryto.so.1.1, and libssl.so1.1 on  respective folders /usr/lib and /lib.
+- **Step 6**: If your distribution doesn't provide this libraries, place them in this libcryto.so.1.1, and libssl.so1.1 on  respective folders /usr/lib and /lib.
 Use this commands  for this

 ```sh